awesome-workshop/docker-singularity-hats/_episodes/12-unpacked.md

 This can be useful for investigating some internal details of the image.

 As mentioned above, the images are synchronised with the respective registry.
-However, you don't get to know when the synchronisation happened, but there is an easy way to check by looking at the timestamp of the image directory:
+However, you don't get to know when the synchronisation happened[^1], but there is an easy way to check by looking at the timestamp of the image directory:

 ~~~